nikethbayya/RentXpress-Seamless-E-Commerce-Platform/README.md

 Full Stack e-commerce application
 RentItAll - Rental & Services Management System

-**RentItAll** is an e-commerce platform designed to facilitate interactions between customers and service providers by organizing and simplifying rental-related tasks.
+**RentXpress** is an e-commerce platform designed to facilitate interactions between customers and service providers by organizing and simplifying rental-related tasks.
 The system supports various rental items, including apartments, cars, boats, and many more.

 **Views:**